0xDarioSanchez/Lance/README.md

 # Lance: Decentralized Freelance Marketplace

-## Problem  //TODO improve
+## Problem
-Centralized freelance platforms charge high fees (5 to 20%), with cross-border payments somethimes  delayed for several days and with an everage cost of 6.04%.
-While also rely on opaque dispute processes that can favor clients, leaving freelancers vulnerable to non-payment or unfair resolutions.
-Data breaches and lack of user control over funds erode trust.
+Centralized freelance platforms charge high fees (5 to 20%), with cross-border payments somethimes  delayed for several days and with an average cost of 6.04%.
+While also rely on dispute processes centralized in the same platform.

 ## Solution
-**StellarFreelance** is a decentralized marketplace using Stellar's blockchain for secure, low-cost, instant global payments and smart contract-based escrow to protect freelancers.
-Clients post jobs, fund escrow with USDC/XLM, and freelancers get paid automatically upon work approval or after a timeout, ensuring fairness without intermediaries.
-Key benefits:
+**Lance** is a decentralized marketplace using Stellar's blockchain for secure, low-cost, instant global payments and smart contract-based escrow to protect users.
+Clients post jobs, fund escrow with USDC/XLM, and freelancers get paid automatically upon work approval or dispute resolutions, offering really lower fees, almost zero costs and times for transactions and a decentralized voting system based on game's theory and the Neural Quorum Governance system [link https://github.com/BlockScience/neural-quorum-governance].
 - **Low Fees**: Minimal fees since we will focus our revenue model on yield through Blend Capital.
 - **Fast Payments**: Freelancers can withdraw instantly to their wallets, avoiding conversion or cross-border bank delays.
 - **Free Payments**: Transfers through Stellar have almost no cost even for cross-border payments.